 (c) a member of the teaching staff of a government or a non-government school.

+[Section 33 amended by No. 22 of 2005 s.
+40(1).]

 34. Certificate of appointment

-(1) The Minister is to provide to a person who has been designated as a school attendance officer a certificate stating that the person has been so designated.
+(1) The Minister is to provide to a person who has been designated as an attendance officer a certificate stating that the person has been so designated.

-(2) A school attendance officer must produce the certificate whenever asked to do so by a person in respect of whom he or she is exercising or about to exercise any power.
+(2) An attendance officer must produce the certificate whenever asked to do so by a person in respect of whom he or she is exercising or about to exercise any power.

 (3) A certificate purporting to have been issued under this section is evidence in any proceedings that the person concerned has been designated under section 33.

-(4) A school attendance officer must wear an identification badge in the prescribed form when exercising any of the powers of a school attendance officer.
+(4) An attendance officer must wear an identification badge in the prescribed form when exercising any of the powers of an attendance officer.

+[Section 34 amended by No. 22 of 2005 s.
+40.]

-35. Offence of pretending to be a school attendance officer
+35. Offence of pretending to be an attendance officer

-A person must not pretend to be a school attendance officer if he or she has not been designated as such under section 33.
+A person must not pretend to be an attendance officer if he or she has not been designated as such under section 33.

 Penalty: $5 000.

 [Section 35 amended by No. 50 of 2003 s.
-94(2).]
+94(2); No. 22 of 2005 s.
+40(1).]

-Subdivision 3 — Powers of school attendance officers
+Subdivision 3 — Powers of attendance officers

+[Heading amended by No. 22 of 2005 s.
+29.]

-36. Powers of school attendance officers to inquire
+36. Powers of attendance officers to inquire

-(1) A school attendance officer may —
+(1) An attendance officer may —

-(a) stop and detain a person whom he or she reasonably believes to be an absentee student; and
+(a) stop and detain a person whom he or she reasonably believes to be an absentee student or a child who is not complying with section 11I; and

-(b) enter any premises to which the public has access, without paying the charge, if any, for access to the premises, for the purpose of checking whether any absentee student is on the premises.
+(b) enter any premises to which the public has access, without paying the charge, if any, for access to the premises, for the purpose of checking whether any absentee student or child who is not complying with section 11I is on the premises.

 (2) A person detained under subsection (1) —

-(a) may be questioned by a school attendance officer as to whether the person is an absentee student; and
+(a) may be questioned by an attendance officer as to whether the person is an absentee student or a child who is not complying with section 11I; and

-(b) may be required to inform a school attendance officer of —
+(b) may be required to inform an attendance officer of —

 (i) his or her full name and address;